giellalt/giellalt.github.io/ling/freiburg/transcription.md

+# Transcription

-This page documents conventions for transcriptions and other notations applied in the [ELAN|ELAN.html] annotations created by the [Freiburg-Tromsø Speech Corpora](freiburg.html).
+This page documents conventions for transcriptions and other notations applied in the [ELAN](ELAN.html) annotations created by the [Freiburg-Tromsø Speech Corpora](freiburg.html).

 Since the audio/video remains linked to our onnotations in ELAN, we do not need very complicated transcription conventions, like marking overlapping speech, and other nuances (hesitations, different lenghts for pauses, etc.) Instead, we aim for a simple orthographic transcription and need only very few special tags in the transcription tier.